QuarticCat/qc-parser-comb/doc/Getting-Started.md

 You can combine them together by using the macro `QCPC_DECL_DEF(name)`.
 You can not omit declarations.

-Here is an example, the grammar of a simple calculator:
+Here is the grammar of a simple calculator:

 ```cpp
 #include "qcpc/qcpc.hpp"